schance995/stylish-shell/README.md

 - neofetch
     - print a cool ascii logo

-## Honorable mention: Zsh
+## Honorable mentions
+- Zsh
   - POSIX like Bash
   - Plugins like Fish: zsh-syntax-highlighting and zsh-autosuggestions
-- A sample configuration file is provided
+- Micro
+  - Like the nano editor
+  - Comes with nice keyboard shortcuts out of the box

 ## Media and documents
 - pandoc